Capitol riot TV actor facing assault, interference charges for using crutch as a weapon | ExBulletin

 Capitol riot TV actor facing assault, interference charges for using crutch as a weapon

-A television actor has been charged with several counts, including assaulting a federal law enforcement officer, during the January 6 riot on the U.S. Capitol.
+A television actor was charged with multiple counts, including assaulting a federal law enforcement officer, during January 6. riot at the US Capitol building.

 An FBI special agent found probable reasons to believe that Coffee was one of the people who stormed the Capitol building on January 6 and “used a crutch to attack officers from the Metropolitan Police Department.
 Washington DC “, according to the court file.